-12.4 Work On Holidays.
-Employees who work on the following holidays, New Year's Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day, shall be paid at the rate of one and one-half (1 1/2) times the employee's regular rate of pay for all hours worked on the holiday.
-For purposes of this Agreement, the holiday shall begin at 11:00 p.m. on the day preceding the holiday and will end at 11:30 p.m. on the day of the holiday.
+13.5 Work on Holidays.
+Any nurse who works on the following holidays, New Year's Day, President's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day shall be paid at the rate of one and one-half (1 1/2) times the nurse's regular rate of pay for all hours worked on the holiday.
+For purposes of this Agreement, the holiday shall begin at 11:00 p.m. on the day preceding the holiday and end at 11:30 p.m. on the day of the holiday.
 Hours worked on a holiday that are into overtime will be paid at time and a half rather than straight time.

-12.4.1 ...Pay for Time Off On Holiday.
-Eligible employees receive annual leave pay for scheduled time off for each of the observed holidays (except the Personal Holiday which must be arranged).
-Annual leave will be paid in relationship to the assigned FTE, except that an employee may select the option of unpaid leave for hours beyond eight (8).
+13.5.1 Pay for Time Off on Holiday.
+Eligible employees receive annual leave pay for scheduled time off for each of the observed holidays.
+Annual leave will be paid in relationship to the assigned FTE, except that a nurse may select the option of unpaid leave for hours beyond eight (8).

-Employees that do not have sufficient hours in their annual leave balance will be paid the balance of their hours (not to exceed one full day at their FTE level) or no annual leave payment.
+Employees that do not have sufficient hours in their annual leave balance will be paid the balance of their hours (not to exceed one (1) full day at their FTE level) or no annual leave payment.